 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

-Enter Z171 in the search box to learn more about "Opiate Overdose: Care Instructions."
+Enter Z171 in the search box to learn more about "Opioid Overdose: Care Instructions."